 If you need more devices, storage or traffic you can register for a Business Account.

 With CloudPlugs, you can have either a Free account or a Business account.

 The Free Account allows 10 devices total (Prototypes, controllers and production things are considered devices) that can store up to 100MB per month and use up to 100MB of traffic each per month.

 The Business Account allows you to use as many devices as and as much bandwidth and storage as needed.
-Device licenses are annual and pricing varies based on whether the device is a single device or a gateway, and whether its application is for residential, commercial or industrial use.
+Device licenses are annual and pricing varies based on whether the device is a single device or a gateway.

 Each device includes 100MB of traffic and 100MB of storage per month.
 The monthly storage and bandwidth allowance is the product of the number of devices licensed and 100MB, respectively.
 Excess storage and bandwidth use above the allowance is billed in 100MB increments.